fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 10.md

 We encourage the participants to think aloud, express their thoughts, and verbalize their experience as they use the device.
 Assigning the tasks to the participant and taking notes on participants' interactions, difficulties and feedback.

-4. Post-Test Questionnaire:
+4. Post-Test Survey:

 Post-test questionnaire to gather additional feedback and subjective impressions from the participants.
 Participants can ask questions, share their overall impressions, and provide any additional comments.

 ### Additional evaluation technique: Survey

-Pre-Test Questions:
+#### Pre-Test Survey:

-1. How frequently do you participate in hybrid meetings or remote collaborations? - [never, monthly, weekly, daily] What tools or devices do you currently use for remote meetings?
+1. How frequently do you participate in hybrid meetings or remote collaborations? - [never, monthly, weekly, daily]

-What are some challenges you have encountered when participating remotely in meetings?
+2. Which tools or devices do you currently use for remote meetings?
+Please rate their effectiveness on a scale of 1 to 5.
+[1 - Not effective, 5 - Highly effective]

+3. On a scale of 1 to 5, how challenging do you find it to actively engage in remote meetings?
+[1 - Not challenging, 5 - Highly challenging]

-Are you familiar with telepresence devices or similar technologies?
-If yes, please provide some examples.
+4. How familiar are you with telepresence devices or similar technologies?
+Please rate your familiarity on a scale of 1 to 5.
+[1 - Not familiar, 5 - Very familiar]

-How important is it for you to actively engage and contribute during remote meetings?
+5. On a scale of 1 to 5, how important is it for you to actively engage and contribute during remote meetings?
+[1 - Not important, 5 - Very important]

-What features or functionalities do you expect from a telepresence device for hybrid meetings?
-Have you used any rotating or tracking devices before?
-If yes, please share your experience.
+6. Have you used any rotating or tracking devices before?
+Please rate your experience with them on a scale of 1 to 5.
+[1 - Negative experience, 5 - Positive experience]

-What factors do you consider when evaluating the usability of a device or technology?
-How comfortable are you with using mobile apps or web-based interfaces for controlling devices?
+7. How confident are you with using mobile apps or web-based interfaces for controlling physical devices?
+Please rate your level of confidence on a scale of 1 to 5.
+[1 - Not confident, 5 - Very confident]

-Is there any specific aspect of a telepresence device for hybrid meetings that you would like to see improved or addressed?
+8. What features or functionalities do you expect from a telepresence device for hybrid meetings?

-Post-Test Questions:
+#### Post-Test Survey:

+On a scale of 1 to 5...

-How would you rate the ease of setup and initial configuration of the telepresence device?
+1. How would you rate the ease of setup and initial configuration of the telepresence device?
+[1 - Very difficult, 5 - Very easy]

-Did you find the rotation functionality of the device effective in tracking your movements?
-Please elaborate.
+2. Did you find the rotation functionality of the device effective in tracking your movements?
+[1 - Not effective, 5 - Highly effective]

+3. Did you feel that the telepresence device enhanced your ability to actively engage in the hybrid meeting?
+[1 - No impact, 5 - Significant impact]

+4. On a scale of 1 to 5, how intuitive and user-friendly did you find the mobile app or web-based interface for controlling the device?
+[1 - Not intuitive, 5 - Highly intuitive]

-How secure and stable did you find the tablet/phone holder for different sizes of devices?
+5. How secure and stable did you find the tablet/phone holder for different sizes of devices?
+[1 - Not stable, 5 - Highly stable]

+6. How comfortable did you feel using the telepresence device during the test session?
+[1 - Not comfortable, 5 - Very comfortable]

-Were there any challenges or difficulties you encountered when adapting the device to different meeting spaces?
+7. Were there any challenges or difficulties you encountered when adapting the device to different meeting spaces?

-How intuitive and user-friendly did you find the mobile app or web-based interface for controlling the device?
-Did you feel that the telepresence device enhanced your ability to actively engage in the hybrid meeting?
-Why or why not?
-What aspects of the device's audio and video capabilities impressed you the most?
-Were there any limitations or issues?
-How comfortable did you feel using the telepresence device during the test session?
-What suggestions do you have for improving the overall usability and functionality of the telepresence device?
+8. What suggestions do you have for improving the overall usability and functionality of the telepresence device?

-Based on your experience, would you consider using the telepresence device for your future hybrid meetings?
+9. Based on your experience, would you consider using the telepresence device for your future hybrid meetings?
 Why or why not?

 ### What we hope to learn